 How you communicate with your customers primarily impacts how they perceive your brand.
 By streamlining your communications across various channels, you can instill trust and credibility into the minds of your customers.
 This means all your marketing communications should be synchronized and provide a consistent and unified experience.

 Almost all sectors have witnessed a surge, but the level of impact isn’t the same for all.
 For instance, the consumer electronics sector has exploded.
 As consumers spend more time at home, there’s a rise in the demand for consumer electronics.

 Fashion and luxury brands have also witnessed a boom as more consumers shop online for clothes and fashion products.
 The automotive industry, too, has registered substantial growth, especially in automotive B2B.

 And, of course, there’s been a spike in demand for medications, groceries, personal care products, and household supplies.

 On the other hand, the travel and hospitality sector has seen a significant downtrend.
 Travel restrictions imposed by countries worldwide have adversely affected the travel sector.
 Bookings for airlines and hotels have declined.
-But as things seem to get normal, the tourism and hospitality sector can also expect a boost.
+But as things seem normal, the tourism and hospitality sector can also expect a boost.

 Of these, marketing communications are more crucial, as they’ll determine whether consumers engage with your brand or not.
-Therefore, brands need to adopt a customer-centric omnichannel marketing mindset to provide a seamless experience across all touchpoints.
+Therefore, brands must adopt a customer-centric omnichannel marketing mindset to provide a seamless experience across all touchpoints.
 These include online touchpoints (website, social media, ads) and offline touchpoints (physical stores, brochures, flyers).

 Identifying key customer touchpoints is the first step in implementing an omnichannel marketing approach.
 List out potential online and offline touchpoints in your customers’ journey.